 Program Highlights

 Field-based activities are an integral part of the program.
 Students will form teams and be connected with organizations currently involved in mentoring and incubating social enterprises.
-Students will work with these “coach” organizations and a grassroots enterprise to support this work through identifying new opportunities and approaches in addressing a food system-related or public health problem.
+Students will work with these “coach” organizations and a grassroots enterprise to support this work through identifying new opportunities and approaches in addressing a climate-related or public health problem.
 First steps will be to deeply understand the problem and then work with community partners to research and potentially design entrepreneurial solutions.